10 Best Password Managers for Chrome in 2024: Top Deals

 🥇1.
 1Password — Best Overall Password Manager for Chrome in 2024

 Even better, 1Password’s Chrome extension is fully compatible with passkeys.
-Passkeys provide a more secure and convenient method of authentication, and it’s highly likely that they will replace traditional passwords on numerous websites and applications in the near future.
+Passkeys provide a more secure and convenient method of authentication, and will likely replace traditional passwords on numerous websites and applications in the near future.
 It’s fantastic to see that 1Password is prepared for this transition and has integrated passkeys into its Chrome extension.

 1Password has a very good security auditing tool called Watchtower.
-Most password managers offer some sort of security auditing, so it’s not unique, but Watchtower makes it really easy to both see and address weak or compromised passwords.
-Watchtower also checks for breaches of your email address on the dark web.
+It’s far more comprehensive than Google’s password auditing feature.
+Watchtower made it really easy to see and address weak or compromised passwords in my tests.
+It also checks for breaches of your email address on the dark web.
+With Google, you need a Google One membership to do the same.

 I’m also a fan of 1Password’s Travel Mode feature, which allows you to hide entire vaults from your account when traveling.
 This is a unique feature that no other password manager offers, and it gives an extra layer of privacy and security when traveling.
-Virtual payment cards are also unique to 1Password, enabling you to mask your actual debit card number and ensure your real card information doesn’t get leaked or compromised.
+If you’re in the US, virtual payment cards are also unique to 1Password, enabling you to mask your actual debit card number and ensure your real card information doesn’t get leaked or compromised.

 🥇1.
 1Password — Best Overall Password Manager for Chrome in 2024